 Dear Luke and Leia,

-Today I wanted to tell you about birding in Panama and the different birds we have seen … quite a few!
+Today I want to tell you about birding in Panama and the different birds and animals we have seen … quite a few!

 I'm not saying that we are ‘birders' or into bird photography, nor do we know every bird's name.
 But, we have totally enjoyed all the different colors, sizes and types of birds we've seen.
 Birding in Panama is very big and so far people have seen 978 species of birds.

 There are several main places to go for birding, and many we have not been to, but we have gone to Soberania National Park at Pipeline Road as well as Boquete, in the western mountains to see birds.
 We also saw many in the mountain area of El Valle de Anton, about an hour and a half west of Panama City.

 In in Parque Soberania, there is a ranger station called Panama Rainforest Discovery Center.
 Nearby is a world-famous walking trail called Pipeline Road.
 At the station, there are guides that will climb the tower with you and help you spot birds and other wildlife.
 They know their species very well and speak great English.

 At the Panama Rainforest Discovery Center itself, they have set up numerous hummingbird feeders.
 They are all loaded with the tiny birds, dive bombing each other to get to the nectar.

 Tip: Unless you want to be dive bombed, do NOT wear a red hat.
 Red is a magnet for hummingbirds and you may find yourself being greeted up-close-and-personal by at least 5 species, all buzzing you at lightning speeds.

 Birds we have seen in Panama